gzuuus/dvmcp/docs/dvmcp-spec-2025-03-26.md

 ### Providers and Servers MUST:

 1. Use consistent server identifiers in the `d` tags
-2. Structure event content as valid JSON-RPC stringified objects according to MCP specification
+2. Structure event content as valid stringified simplified JSON-RPC objects (without jsonrpc version, id fields, and nested result objects) according to MCP specification
 3. Respond to initialization requests with proper capability information
 4. Process the initialized notification for Direct Discovery connections
 5. Include appropriate error information for failed requests